MST currently operates three British-built eleven metre expedition yachts, Bright Star, Eastern Star and Guiding Star.

 Bright Star has proved herself a tough and reliable vessel, as well as a comfortable and easy to sail platform for teaching and learning.
 Bright Star is primarily used for our youth sailing voyages, as well as for RYA training courses.

 Eastern Star of Revelation and Guiding Star of Revelation are our expedition and racing yachts.

 Number of Sea Staff: 3

 Number of sails: 3

-Eastern Star is a Sigma 38, which is a classic cruiser/racer yacht class.
-She was designed by renowned British yacht designer David Thomas for the Royal Ocean Racing Club, who wanted a new design of yacht for safe and exciting offshore racing.
+Eastern Star and Guiding Star are identical Sigma 38s, a classic 'one design' racing yacht.
+They were designed by renowned British yacht designer David Thomas for the Royal Ocean Racing Club, who wanted a new design of yacht for safe and exciting offshore racing.
 125 Sigma 38s were built between 1985 and 1996.
 Eastern Star was the very last Sigma 38 ever built, by Northshore Yachts at Itchenor, less than five miles from MST's current base in Northney.

-Eastern Star is a fast and sea-kindly boat, with lots to do for everyone.
-She is primarily used for expeditions, group voyages and for longer events and races in the Summer.
+Eastern Star and Guiding Star are fast and sea-kindly boats, with lots to do for everyone.
+They are primarily used for expeditions, group voyages and for longer events and races in the Summer.